AryanSarafDev/CertiFy/README.md

 ### As an organizer

 - You can create certificates by filling out a form with the student's email and uploading a pdf file of the certificate.
-- You can view all the certificates you have issued in a table with their details and status (valid or revoked).
+- You can view all the certificates you have issued in a table.
 - You can revoke or delete any certificate you have issued by clicking on the corresponding buttons in the table.

 ### As a person